I-Fardeen/Data-Science-Repo/Reading Material/README.md

 # Reading Material Repository 📥

-Welcome to the **Reading Material** repository! 📚 This repository is dedicated to providing a collection of useful cheat sheets and resources for various topics related to data science, machine learning, and programming.
+Welcome to the **Reading Material** repository! 📚 This repository is dedicated to providing a collection of useful cheat sheets and resources for various topics related to data science, machine learning, and Python programming.
 Whether you're a beginner or an experienced practitioner, these reading materials can serve as handy references and guides.

 # Table of Contents 🗒️